Guide to Small Business Loans for Veterans

 Like most other kinds of small business financing, those who are eligible for VA business loans will need to gather and submit several documents with their application.
 In addition to the usual types of documentation—like business plans, financial statements, tax information, general business ownership information, and any relevant business licenses or certifications (if relevant)—veterans and their families also need to produce the specific forms that prove service histories:

-- Current spouses of veterans need to provide the veteran’s Form DD 214 and evidence they’re the current spouse of a veteran.
+Current spouses of veterans need to provide the veteran’s Form DD 214 and evidence they are the current spouse of a veteran.

-- Current spouses of transitioning active members of current reservists/National Guard members need to provide DD Form 1173, a Department of Defense Guard Reserve Family Member Identification Card and evidence they’re the current spouse.
+Current spouses of transitioning active members of current reservists/National Guard members need to provide DD Form 1173, a Department of Defense Guard Reserve Family Member Identification Card and evidence they are the current spouse.

 If Form DD 214 isn’t available for whatever reason, NA Form 13038 can be used as substitute documentation.